MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 Microsoft SQL Server Migration Assistant (SSMA) automates database migration to SQL Server from Microsoft access, DB2, MySQL, Oracle, and SAP ASE.
 The general concept is to collect, assess, and then review with these tools.
 But due to the variances in the process for each of the source systems, review the detailed [SQL Server Migration Assistant documentation](/sql/ssma/sql-server-migration-assistant).

-For more information, see: [SQL Server Migration Assistant overview](/sql/ssma/sql-server-migration-assistant).
+For more information, see [SQL Server Migration Assistant overview](/sql/ssma/sql-server-migration-assistant).

 ### Database Experimentation Assistant

-Database Experimentation Assistant (DEA) is an A/B testing solution for SQL Server upgrades.
-It helps evaluate a targeted version of SQL for a given workload.
-Customers who are upgrading from previous SQL Server versions (SQL Server 2005 and above) to any new version of the SQL Server, can use these analysis metrics.
+Database Experimentation Assistant is an A/B testing solution for SQL Server upgrades.
+Database Experimentation Assistant helps you evaluate a targeted version of SQL for a specific workload.
+If you're upgrading from an earlier version of SQL Server (SQL Server 2005 and later) to any current version of SQL Server, you can use these analysis metrics.

 The Database Experimentation Assistant contains the following workflow activities:

 - **Capture:** The first step of SQL Server A/B testing is to capture a trace on your source server.
-The source server is usually the production server.
+Usually, the source server is the production server.
 - **Replay:** The second step of SQL Server A/B testing is to replay the trace file that was captured to your target servers.
 Then, collect extensive traces from the replays for analysis.
 - **Analysis:** The final step is to generate an analysis report by using the replay traces.
 The analysis report can help you gain insight about the performance implications of the proposed change.

-For more information, see: [Overview of Database Experimentation Assistant](/sql/dea/database-experimentation-assistant-overview).
+For more information, see [Overview of Database Experimentation Assistant](/sql/dea/database-experimentation-assistant-overview).

 ### Azure Cosmos DB data migration tool

 Azure Cosmos DB data migration imports data from various sources into Azure Cosmos DB collections and tables.
 You can import from JSON files, CSV files, SQL, MongoDB, Azure Table Storage, Amazon DynamoDB, and even Azure Cosmos DB SQL API collections.
-The data migration tool can also be used when migrating from a single partition collection to a multipartition collection for the SQL API.
+You can also use the data migration tool when migrating from a single partition collection to a multipartition collection for the SQL API.

-For more information, see: [Azure Cosmos DB data migration tool](/azure/cosmos-db/import-data).
+For more information, see [Azure Cosmos DB data migration tool](/azure/cosmos-db/import-data).

 ## [Third-party migration tools](#tab/third-party-tools)